 Hold Your Arms Properly

 This is a big one, especially when it comes to bouquet shots.
 Pressing your arms against your sides will make them look larger than they actually are, so you’ll want to position them away from your body.
-This photo is a perfect example.
 Hold your bouquet at waist level and let your arms hover just slightly away from your hips.
 When not holding anything, remember to relax your arms and hands.
 You can put one hand on your hip or let both hang naturally by your hips.

 Notice the Details

 Just as you should be aware of big things like your backdrops, you should also keep an eye on the details.
 Do a quick check to make sure there aren’t any stray water bottles in range or that a flower vase hasn’t fallen over.
 You might not catch everything, but taking just a few precious moments to scan the area before the photos get taken will help ensure that there are no background surprises or photobombs.
 It will also help you save on expensive Photoshop edits to remove.